Shard (comics): Fictional character biography

 Shard was a Lieutenant in Xavier's Security Enforcers (X.S.E.) with her older brother Lucas Bishop in their native timeline in the 2080s.
-She is the daughter of mutant Indigenous Australian refugees (their ancestor is the mutant Gateway) who fled Australia for America the day before it was devastated in a nuclear attack.
 Shard was born and raised in a mutant concentration camp, in which mutants were branded over their right eyes with the letter "M" for recognition.
 In Uncanny X-Men Annual #17, Shard is stated as having the mutant ability of "transubbing ambient light into concussive force".

 Shard became the youngest X.S.E. graduate a year after Bishop attained that position.
 She served under Bishop as a member of the Omega Squad (which included Bishop and his officers, Randall and Malcolm), until her promotion.

 Together, in the X.S.E.
 Shard and Bishop were responsible for apprehending criminal mutants.
 Shard was partially infected on a mission with her brother fighting a group infected with a vampire-like affliction originating from the present day mutant, Emplate.

-Although Emplates are considered the "living dead", Bishop took her to the New York Stark/Fujikawa building inhabited by the Witness in order to attempt to save her life by transmitting her essence into a holographic matrix (a technology of Shi'ar origin, akin to that used in the X-Men's Danger Room).
-Here he was said to have made a deal in order for the experiment to even happen in the first place, the price being that he would work for him for a specified period of time.
-The experiment was a success, but Shard, already partially infected with the Emplate affliction, died.
+Although Emplates are considered the "living dead", Bishop took her to the New York Stark/Fujikawa building inhabited by the Witness in order to attempt to save her life by transmitting her essence into a holographic matrix.
+Here he was said to have made a deal for the experiment to happen, the price being that he would work for him for a specified period of time.
+The experiment was a success, but Shard, already partially infected with the Emplate, died.
 Due to the process involved, Bishop considered himself her murderer.
 The extent of, as well as the type of work he did in this deal is still yet to be known, if it ever will be.

-Bishop eventually travelled back in time, to the present, in an effort to track down Trevor Fitzroy, one of his time's most-wanted criminals and Shard's ex-lover, where he became stuck in the present day and became a member of the X-Men, his idols.
+Bishop eventually travelled back in time, to the present, to track down Trevor Fitzroy, one of his time's most-wanted criminals and Shard's ex-lover, where he became stuck in the present day and became a member of the X-Men, his idols.
 Shard has also since been recreated in the present, as a computer construct, and became a clandestine member of the government-sponsored X-Factor team.
-There, she began a romantic relationship with her teammate Wildchild.
+There, she began a romantic relationship with her teammate Wild Child.

 After X-Factor disbanded in X-Factor #149, Shard was transported into an alternate future.
 There she died for the second and apparently final time, saving her brother Bishop from Trevor Fitzroy.
 Her former paramour had attempted to seduce her by restoring her body to its original solid form.

 Powers and abilities

-Shard is able to absorb ambient light particles and convert/transsub it to allow her to perform a number of light based attacks.
-During Shard's condition living as a photon based life form, she is granted a form of intangibility.
+Shard is able to absorb ambient light particles and use it to perform various light-based attacks.
+While she was a photon-based life form, she could also become intangible.